Skip to main content

 The Web Application and API Protection (WAAP) includes a Behavioral WAF policy group that helps prevent malicious attacks on your websites.
 The policy group contains a set of sophisticated user behavior and reputation analysis policies that inspect traffic and defend your website against threats such as spamming or brute force attacks.

-All behavioral WAF policies are enabled by default.
-To disable a policy, turn on the toggle near that policy.
+InfoMost Behavioral WAF policies are enabled by default, except for Repeated violations.
+To change a policy mode, click the dropdown near that policy.

 Probing and forced browsing